ananta46/ElasticsearchIR/README.md

 - Text preprocessing includes lowercase conversion, punctuation removal, and whitespace normalization
 - Search results combine relevance scores with PageRank using the specified weight
 - Response text is truncated to 200 characters for preview

-## Contact

-If you encounter any issues or have questions, please contact [Your Name/Email].